JonathanGiles/jonathangiles.net/src/main/resources/www/posts/2024/2024-goals.md

 ## Goal #4: Work on a non-trivial software project

-I would love to have a decent sized project that I could sink my teeth into programming, but of all my goals, this feels like the one that I just won't find the time for.
+I would love to have a decent sized personal (i.e. non-work) project that I could sink my teeth into programming, but of all my goals, this feels like the one that I just won't find the time for.
 In my day job, I tend to do a bunch of prototype work that then gets thrown over the fence to another engineer to finish off, and I miss the satisfaction of seeing a project through to completion.
 Right now I don't have any ideas for a project, but I'm hoping that I can find something that I can work on.

 ---